January 8, 2026

 Gold exchange-traded funds (ETFs) and mutual funds are accounts that buy gold on behalf of an investor.
 The shares that make up the funds represent a certain amount of gold, and you can buy and sell them like stocks.
 This is one of the best ways to buy gold, as ETFs and mutual funds allow you to work with gold without the effort or cost of physical ownership.

-Most ETFs and mutual funds invest in other commodities in addition to gold, so you may have trouble finding a firm that strictly deals with gold.
+Many ETFs and mutual funds invest in other commodities in addition to gold, so you may have trouble finding a firm that strictly deals with gold.
 However, this can be beneficial for diversifying your investment portfolio.

 Another option is to invest in a gold IRA, or individual retirement account, which allows you to transfer part of your individual retirement account into gold and precious metals investments.
 A gold IRA is an IRS-approved retirement account that operates just like a regular IRA and comes with the same tax-deferment benefits.
+It is important to note that home storage is not permitted.

 While gold can be a lucrative investment, there are a few things you should avoid when investing in gold.
 Here’s what to keep in mind.